salesforce-heroku-workshops/java-play-workshop/10-releases-and-rollbacks.md

   This gives you time to go and fix the root cause of the problem.
 When you have fixed the problem and pushed the code to create a new release, you will be running on v27.

 *Note: A rolback should be considered a temporary fix to the problem.
 You should resolve the underlying cause quickly and push that change to Heroku.
 If a new release is triggered before you commit a proper fix then the original problem may occur again as you are deploying from an unchanged code base.*

-[TODO: rollbacks and database ?
-What are the best practices in managing data when you rollback ?]

 [Back to Workshop home](index.html)